Menu

 • Clients were harmed by compliance issues that arose and such harm was not adequately addressed.

-• Training conducted in regard to compliance and ethics was effective.
+• Training conducted regarding compliance and ethics was effective.

 • Training conducted regarding compliance and ethics was ineffective.

-• Compliance culture of the firm is effective.
+• The compliance culture of the firm is effective.

-• Compliance culture of the firm needs to be improved.
+• The compliance culture of the firm needs to be improved.

 • Compliance activities are viewed by operating management as a burden and not as an essential activity of the firm.